 Alto Palermo Shopping Centre

 This shopping mall is exactly what you’re used to back home – filled with young kids hanging out on weekends.
-Shopping in Buenos Aires doesn’t get much better than this.
 It’s far more accessible for all budgets, and has food courts, a cinema, restaurants and bars, as well as both Argentine and international brands.

 Santa Fe 3253